jujeonghwan/jujeonghwan.github.io/_posts/2020-05-01-how-to-make-jekyll-blog-site.md

 C:\jekyll_dir>
 ```

-4. Chage directory to created directory and build your site.
+4. Change directory to created directory and build your site.
 * Enter **‘cd my-blog-site’** in the command prompt.
 * Enter **‘bundle exec jekyll serve’** in the command prompt.
 ```